From Causal Discovery to Dynamic Causal Inference in Neural Time Series

 The causal score matrix does not represent regression coefficients or estimands with known sampling distributions.
 It is a sparse, directed Granger-causal network learned from multivariate time series, capturing predictive dependencies across variables rather than identified structural causal effects \cite{Bussmann21}.
 In DCNAR, it is treated as a \emph{structural hypothesis} rather than as a final inferential object.

 In practice, additional processing steps may be applied to $\mathbf{S}$, including stability assessment and necessity-based screening, to construct a sparse adjacency matrix.
 In the experiments reported here, we use a weighted adjacency matrix obtained via edge ablation, which retains only those directed relationships whose removal degrades out-of-sample performance, thereby prioritizing structurally necessary interactions.
-We emphasize that this edge-filtering procedure is an implementation tool for constructing the structural prior, not a claimed contribution of the present paper; the general framework for constructing and validating such restricted causal matrices is developed in detail in \cite{Kuskova26}, and its role in our pipeline is documented in the supplementary materials.
+We emphasize that this edge-filtering procedure is an implementation tool for constructing the structural prior, not a claimed contribution of the present paper; the general framework for constructing and validating such restricted causal matrices is developed and benchmarked separately in \cite{Kuskova26}, and its role in our pipeline is documented in the supplementary materials.

 The defining methodological innovation of DCNAR is the interpretation of the learned network as a \emph{structural prior}.
 Let

 denote a directed adjacency matrix derived from the causal discovery stage.
 Rather than being assumed correct, $\widehat{\mathbf{G}}$ specifies which interactions are \emph{admissible} in the dynamic model.